nonnontrivial/ctts/README.md

 # CTTS

-> n.b.: this is _alpha software_; apis may change quickly, and inference quality is still being ironed out

 CTTS is an open source application for reading [sky brightness](https://en.wikipedia.org/wiki/Sky_brightness) without a sensor.

 It works by using a model trained on [GaN](https://globeatnight.org/maps-data/) data to do inference of sky brightness in terms of [H3 cells](https://h3geo.org).